xDracoin/xDra/doc/masternode_guide_linux.md

 ```
 sudo ufw allow 22/tcp
 sudo ufw limit 22/tcp
-sudo ufw allow 49046/tcp
+sudo ufw allow 18053/tcp
 sudo ufw logging on
 sudo ufw --force enable
 ```

-If you are running the MasterNode server in Amazon AWS or another place where additional firewalls are in place, you need to allow incoming connections on port 49046/TCP
+If you are running the MasterNode server in Amazon AWS or another place where additional firewalls are in place, you need to allow incoming connections on port 18053/TCP

 ### 5. Install the xDra CLI wallet.
 Always download the latest [release available](https://github.com/xDracoin/xDra/releases).
-The file will be xDra.zip.
+The file will be xDra-linux-cli.zip.
 Next, unpack it

 If you are already running a `xDrad` on your server and want to upgrade it, stop the current one with:
 ```